LukerMaster/SFML-NET-Basic-Framework/README.md

+## This project is in very experimental pre-alpha stage so expect some backward-incompatible changes coming out for some time.

 # SFML-Basic-Framework
 In its core is a simple library that creates a system of **Levels** that each of them contains its own set of **Actors** (any kind of object).